 “Since the appellant was not substituted in accordance with the law, it would, therefore, be wrong for the 3rd (PDP) respondent to nominate the second respondent for the April 14 governorship election in Rivers State.
 The issue that section 308 enures to the benefit of the 2nd respondent is also untenable.

 “The grounds upon which the appellant premised his claim had been in issue before the election and I am unable to accept that the 2nd (Omehia) respondent enjoys any immunity in this matter.
+“And to the appellant's claim on pages 68 and 70 that the reliefs are declaratory and injunctive, he brought the claim so that he would not be substituted.

 “It is my view that the candidate of the PDP in the election was the appellant.
 His name was unlawfully removed.
 In the eyes of the law, he remains the candidate and this court must treat him as such.
+“The appellant and not the respondent must be seen as having won the election.

 “The argument that the appellant must be held to his claim overlooks the fact that this court has the wide jurisdiction to give circumstantial orders and grant reliefs which the circumstances and situation dictate.